charankumargunda/Chatbot/README.md

 More than 2 billion messages are sent between people and companies monthly.
 The HubSpot research tells us that 71% of people want to get customer support from messaging apps.
 It is a quick way to get their problems solved so chatbots have a bright future in organizations.

+Prerequisites:
+To implement the chatbot, we will be using Keras, which is a Deep Learning library, NLTK, which is a Natural Language Processing toolkit, and some helpful libraries.
+Run the below command to make sure all the libraries are
+installed:
+pip install tensorflow keras pickle nltk